the-road-to-graphql/the-road-to-graphql/manuscript/06-apollo-client/index.md

 # Apollo Client

 Apollo is an entire ecosystem built by developers as an infrastructure for GraphQL applications.
 You can use it on the client-side for a GraphQL client application, or server-side for a GraphQL server application.
 At the time of writing this tutorial, Apollo offers the richest and most popular ecosystem around GraphQL in JavaScript.
 There are other libraries for React applications like [Relay](http://facebook.github.io/relay) and [Urql](https://github.com/FormidableLabs/urql), but they are just for React applications, and they are not as popular as the Apollo Client.
-Apollo is framework agnostic, meaning you can use it with other libraries than react.
+Apollo is framework agnostic, meaning you can use it with libraries other than React.
 It can be coupled with other libraries/frameworks like Vue and Angular as well, so everything you learn in this tutorial is likely transferable to the others.

 ## Starting with Apollo Boost on the Command Line